-Do you have a good method for how to write a blog post?
+Do you have a process for how to write a blog post?

 Basic Outline for How To Write a Blog post

-Write Your Introduction – Don’t get too wordy with your introduction.
+What’s the overall idea of your post?
+Sum it up in your introduction.
+Don’t make your into too long or wordy.
 I like to start with a question or a statement of fact and ease my way into what my content will be delivering.

-Remember the point of your introduction is to peak the interest of your reader, which is what keeps them reading.
+Use your introduction to speak the interest of your reader, that will keep them reading.
 The last thing you want to do is lose them at the very start.

-Write Your Content – Your content is the meat of your post, so you’ll need to keep it useful and develop a writing style that will attract readers.
+Your content is the meat of your post so make it useful and develop a writing style that will attract readers.
 Use bullet points and additional graphics to help clarify your ideas.

 Important Elements When Writing Your Blog Post

 - Your Main keyword phrase